scovitin-vsevolod/drupal.boilerplate.8/README.md

 Set your staging server url in /admin/config/system/stage_file_proxy

-When your staging server is ready and you would like to sync the db, change in project.yml setup.strategy from import to sync
+After you wish not to install from scratch and your your staging server is ready and you would like to sync the db

+* change in project.yml setup.strategy from import to sync
+* copy files form demo-files to files
+* change in settings.php file_public_path to sites/default/files

 ## Pre-requisites for local development
 * have your ssh key authorized on your project server in order to make db sync